 Reasor’s began offering their customers the opportunity to build their shopping list online, directly from Reasors.com.
 At this time, Reasor’s also began offering their customers the option of receiving the weekly ad directly to their email address.

 Several new advances occurred, Reasor’s acquired a new store at 15th & Lewis, also including a Lil’ Reasor’s location.
 A new location in Owasso was opened to accommodate those living on the North side of the fast-growing suburb.
 An employee milestone was reached with Reasor’s becoming an Employee-Owned grocery store, the only of it’s kind in Northeastern Oklahoma.

-Reasor's made reusable grocery bags available at all stores.
-Reasor's online shopping feature on our website became available at select stores.
+Reasor’s made reusable grocery bags available at all stores.
+Reasor’s launched online shopping in all stores.

 This is the year Reasor’s launched their own private-label brand, Red Bud Farms.
 Also, through a partnership with CFC Reasor’s attained the ability to store and ship produce items from one facility, enabling us to bring cost savings to our customers.